Quinn-Yan/Notes-of-Python-Basic/README.md

       * Jupyter
       * Spyder
    * Pycharm (Someone consider this editor as a professional software since it will show the possible functions automatically, which might save lots of time while programming)
-   * Jupyter (Actually, jupyter can operate alone on your computer without installing Anaconda and it is much convenient for programmers to use since you can type Javascript/R/Java by setting different kernels.)
+   * Jupyter (Actually, jupyter can operate independently on your computer without installing Anaconda and it is much convenient for programmers to use since you can type Javascript/R/Java by setting different kernels.)

 #### 1.1.2 Objects
 * Obejcts and the relationship between objects
    * can change——mutable
    * can not change——immutable
    * object：type-what kind of obejects/value/identity-identity number in computer memory
-* attribute
+* :star: `attribute`
    * data attribute
    * method attached to a object